substrate-developer-hub/hacktoberfest/FAQ.md

 ### What is the reward?

-This year, we offer this exclusive limited edition gym back with the official logo on it:
+This year, we offer this exclusive limited edition gym back with the official logo on it.

 Please keep in mind that we will only be producing exactly as many as we need, which unfortunately means you have to wait a bit into November before they will reach you.
 But on the upside this means whenever you see anyone with such a bag, you can be sure, they have been part of the same cohort and made major contributions just like you did!